 But does this mean that the rental application is a legal binding contract between you and your future tenants?
 When you collect a rental application from an applicant, it is crucial to understand what will be required of you and the applicant at that point.
 Knowing if a rental application is legally binding can help you to handle the rental application process the right way.

 Is a Rental Application Legally Binding?

 Is a rental application legally binding?
-As someone who is renting out property, this should be one of the more important things you should understand.
+As someone who is renting out a property, this should be one of the more important things you should understand.

 When you talk about rentals, many people are inclined to believe that the rental application is legally binding.
 However, that isn’t the case; the main purpose of a rental application is to not lock you and your tenant into a legally binding agreement.
 Rather, the application is meant for you to gain more information about your tenants, in order to make an informed decision on who to rent the property to.
-It’s important for you to know that a filled-out application doesn’t equate to a rental commencement.
+It’s important for you to know that a filled-out application doesn’t equate to rental commencement.

 For the purpose of screening, standard rental applications that you hand out will usually include a spot for signatures for screening consent.

 The signature on a rental application ensures that: